syncfusion/ej2-react-docs/src/documenteditor/document-editor/link.md

 ## Hyperlink dialog

-Document editor provides dialog support to insert or edit a hyperlink.
+Document Editor provides dialog support to insert or edit a hyperlink.
 Refer to the following example.

 {% tab template="document-editor/link" compileJsx=true %}